24HOURSMEDIA/node-aws-cloudfront-sg/README.md

 # AWS CloudFront security group updater
 node.js version: cloudfront-sg-njs

+## This project is not actively maintained anymore.

+**AWS now seems to provide their own very similar lambda function, which also listens to an SNS topic 'AmazonIpSpaceChanged'.
+I feel AWS can provide better support. [see this page on git](https://github.com/awslabs/aws-cloudfront-samples/tree/master/update_security_groups_lambda)

+Additionally, it is now possible to add custom headers from Edge locations, allowing to pass a 'secret' and verify this in the backends: http://www.24hoursmedia.com/2016/01/23/protect-cloudfront-nginx/

+The combination of these two techniques would be very effective.

+**ot main

 This script updates one or more security groups to allow access from Amazon's cloudfront IP ranges.

 [view the product webpage](http://www.24hoursmedia.com/2015/10/08/aws-cloudfront-elb-securitygroup/)